 - Translate Zendesk tickets into a GitHub issue for developers;

 - Trigger a Zap to HubSpot to import customer data with every new ticket in Zendesk;

 Zapier for Developers

-In addition to being great for any and all types of project management, Zapier is also a great tool for developers to utilize, as Zapier integrates with Jira, Zendesk, GitHub and many more.
+In addition to being great for any and all types of project management, Zapier is also a great tool for developers to utilize, as Zapier integrates with Jira, Zendesk, GitHub, and many more.

-Zapier also has a development platform that gives users unlimited potential to build intricate workflows, set up their web APIs, and connect with hundreds of different third-party apps.
+Zapier also has a development platform that gives users the unlimited potential to build intricate workflows, set up their web APIs, and connect with hundreds of different third-party apps.
 All integrations within Zapier are 100% secure, reliable, and scalable, and what developer doesn’t love a risk-free way to simplify workflows and processes, right?

 Here are some of the most popular and useful Zaps for developers: